bezhanSalleh/laravel-plans/readme.md

 ```

 # Features

 Each plan has features.
 They can be either countable, and those are limited or unlimited, or there just to store the information, such a specific permission.

 Marking a feature type can be done using:

-* `feature`, is a single string, that do not needs counting.
+- `feature`, is a single string, that do not needs counting.
 For example, you can store permissions.
-* `limit`, is a number.
+- `limit`, is a number.
 For this kind of feature, the `limit` attribute will be filled.
 It is meant to measure how many of that feature the user has consumed, from this subscription.
 For example, you can count how many build minutes this user has consumed during the month (or during the Cycle, which is 30 days in this example)

 **Note: For unlimited feature, the `limit` field will be set to any negative value.**

-To attach features to your plan, you can use the relationship `features()` and pass as many `Qanoune\Plans\Models\PlanFeatureModel`instances as you need:
+To attach features to your plan, you can use the relationship `features()` and pass as many `BezhanSalleh\LaravelPlans\Models\PlanFeatureModel`instances as you need:

 ```php
 $plan->features()->saveMany([
     new PlanFeatureModel([